 Embarking from Antarctica, we cruise on the Ocean Nova, one of the more stable and comfortable boats in the fleet.

-The Antarctic Penninsula & Crossing The Antarctic Circle
+The Antarctic Peninsula & Crossing The Antarctic Circle

-During our voyage south of the Antarctic Circle and back, we’ll visit the highlights of the Antarctic Penninsula – Deception Island (sailing into an active volcano), Paradise Bay (gliding in its mirror-like waters), Neko Harbor (walking above a calving glacier), Lemaire Channel (sailing through mountain peaks at sunset), Plenneau Bay (exploring an iceberg graveyard) and many more.
+We’ll visit the highlights of the Antarctic Peninsula – Deception Island (sailing into an active volcano), Paradise Bay (gliding in its mirror-like waters), Neko Harbor (walking above a calving glacier), Lemaire Channel (sailing through mountain peaks at sunset), Plenneau Bay (exploring an iceberg graveyard) and many more.

-Jumping over Cape Horn and the mythical waters of the Drake Passage, ANTARCTICA XXI takes you to one of the most spectacular and remotest places on earth – Antarctica.
-Sail to the far south, and be on of the few adventurous travellers to cross the Antarctic Circle.
+Flying over Cape Horn and the mythical waters of the Drake Passage, ANTARCTICA XXI takes you to one of the most spectacular and remotest places on earth – Antarctica.
+Sail to the far south, and be one of the few adventurous travelers to cross the Antarctic Circle.

 ANTARCTICA XXI staff welcomes you in Punta Arenas, Chile.
 Transfer to your hotel and attend a briefing that provides important information about your voyage and reviews the essential guidelines for Antarctic visitors.
 A welcome dinner introduces you to the local gastronomy as you meet fellow adventurers from around the world.